HappyTetrahedron/penguard/README.md

 -   One or more guardians guarding the penguins

 Guardians can be part of at most one group at once.
-Penguins not supporting the Penguard Penguin protocol can be part of more than one group–this cannot be prevented.
-Penguins supporting the Penguard Penguin protocol can only be part of one group.
+Penguins not supporting the Penguard Penguin Protocol can be part of more than one group–this cannot be prevented.
+Penguins supporting the Penguard Penguin Protocol can only be part of one group.
 It is theoretically possible for a second group to add it as a penguin not supporting the protocol, though.

-The guardians communicate with each other via Internet using a peer-to-peer protocol (the Penguard Guardian protocol).
+The guardians communicate with each other via Internet using a peer-to-peer protocol (the Penguard Guardian Protocol).
 They can discover each other by using a Penguard Discovery server.
 The Discovery server stores the guardians’ IP addresses and ports and is used to poke holes when the guardians are behind a NAT.